hilton/hilton.github.com/blog/_posts/2016-09-30-legacy-system-documentation.md

 ---
 title: Where to start documenting a legacy system
-description: Which docs you need first, to help developers understand a system
+description: What new team members need, to understand a system
 tags: documentation
 layout: hh
 ---